 At a GBIF-sponsored workshop/meeting in Petropolis, I did a few seminars on Metacat and Morpho.
 There's potential interest in a MN if/when they set up a Metacat repository for their ecological data research as part of the larger biodiversity/LTER-style network they are building.

 Debora Drucker (who we know from PPBIO/PELD) is also aware of this initiative and supports the idea of a centralized repository hosted at LNCC (national scientific computing lab).

-#2 Updated by Laura Moyers almost 7 years ago
+#2 Updated by Laura Moyers about 7 years ago

 - Assignee set to Laura Moyers